Imperal Docs

 Tip: pricing by action type

-You're free to pick your own numbers.
-Just remember users see the total including platform_fee — high prices push users away.
+If you want prices you fully control, set explicit tool_prices — anything you list is honored verbatim and is never affected by a change to the platform defaults.
+You're free to pick your own numbers; just remember users see the total including platform_fee — high prices push users away.

 subscription — flat monthly fee per user